 I have been following the thread on Pinside regarding Meteor 2021 and how it uses an Arduino Nano to create new code with Bally/Stern games.
 These classic games have been given new life with this inexpensive way to update their code.
 This sounded like a great project to try as I have a Stern Meteor.
-I started the process by going to the ballysternos.github.io link.
+Before I get started, I sell pre-assembled/pre-programmed kits if you that just want a plug-and-play solution.

 Building the Hardware